qbead/qbeadWebsite/content/book/quickstart.md

 ![Unboxing the device. <a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/quickstart/unboxing.small.png "Unboxing the device."){style="max-width:90%"}

 ::: warning :
-The SpinWheel contains sensitive electronic components that are securely soldered onto the printed circuit board but that can break if jostled excessively.
-For this reason, it is important that you are gentle with your SpinWheel when you plug it into your computer to program or plug it in to charge, and be gentle when putting it into storage in a backpack, purse, or pocket.
-It is also particularly important to treat the battery with care, to not puncture or bend it.
+The SpinWheel contains sensitive electronic components.
+While they are securely soldered to the devide, they can break if jostled excessively.
+For this reason, it is important to be gentle with your SpinWheel when you attach the micro USB cable, and when putting it into a backpack, purse, or pocket.
+It is also particularly important to treat the battery with care; do not puncture or bend it.
 Storing the SpinWheel in a smaller pocket within your bag or in the box you received it in will help keep it safe.
 :::

+Your kit may have come with a paper booklet (the SpinWheel [Field Guide](/book)) with some hands-on adventures and reference materials to assist you as you are programming the SpinWheel.
+The activities in the booklet are also found in expanded versions online.
+We highly recommend that you make use of both.

 ## Quick Start

 ![<a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/quickstart/arduino_library_setup.small.png "Arduino setup.")

 1. The battery of your Spinwheel might not be attached when you receive it.
 Before attaching the battery, slide the switch on the back of the SpinWheel to be on "USB."
-To attach the battery, firmly insert the battery connector into the battery jack on the circuit board.
+Then firmly insert the battery connector into the battery jack on the circuit board.
 If you have difficulty, see our [troubleshooting guide](/troubleshoot).

-2. Once the battery is in, you can start using the SpinWheel as a wearable accessory!
-It comes preloaded with several basic animations.
-To turn on the SpinWheel, flip the switch on the back to "BAT" (for "battery").
+2. To turn on the SpinWheel, flip the switch on the back to "BAT" (for "battery").
 You should see it turn on and light up brightly!

-3. You can press the button on the back of the SpinWheel to toggle between different animations.
+3. The SpinWheel comes preloaded with several basic animations.
+You can press the button on the back of the SpinWheel to toggle between different animations.

 4. To turn off the SpinWheel, flip the switch to "USB".

-5. To charge, plug a micro USB cable into the USB jack on the back of the SpinWheel, keep the switch on "USB" and charge using a computer or USB-to-wall converter.
-The switch should be set to "USB" whenever it is plugged into your computer, whether to charge or to program.
-You should also keep the switch in this position when you are not using the SpinWheel and for long term storage to protect the battery from discharging.
+5. To charge, plug a micro USB cable into the USB jack on the back of the SpinWheel, set the switch to "USB" and charge using a computer or USB-to-wall converter.
 Note: the battery may require charging before use.
 Reaching full charge takes approximately 1 hr.

-Your kit may have come with a paper booklet (the SpinWheel [Field Guide](/book)) with some hands-on adventures and reference materials to assist you as you are programming the SpinWheel.
-The activities in the booklet are also found in expanded versions online.
-We highly recommend that you make use of both.
+The switch on the SpinWheel should be set to "USB" whenever it is plugged into your computer, whether to charge or to program.
+You should also keep the switch in this position when you are not using the SpinWheel and for long term storage to protect the battery from discharging.

 ## Setting Up the Arduino Software

-While you can use the SpinWheel with the preloaded animations, much of the joy of the SpinWheel comes from your ability to change it and make it do whatever you wish!
-To do this, you will need a way to reprogram the computer on the SpinWheel.
-We use the Arduino programming language to communicate with the SpinWheel.

-The rest of the guide will get you to a point where you can add a new animation to your SpinWheel.
-Do not worry if you find this part challenging, as you are trying to learn something new.
+Much of the joy of the SpinWheel comes from your ability to change it and make it do whatever you wish!
+The rest of the guide will walk you through adding a new animation to your SpinWheel.
+Do not worry if you find this part challenging, learning new things can be confusing at first.
 If you get stuck, check out the [troubleshooting guide](/troubleshoot) and don't be afraid to experiment.
 While feeling confused is normal, it will get easier as you go!

+In order to write new animations for the SpinWheel, you will need a way to reprogram the computer on the SpinWheel.
+We use the Arduino programming language to communicate with the SpinWheel.

-Start by installing the Arduino software on your computer, which you can download for free from [arduino.cc/en/Main/Software](https://arduino.cc/en/Main/Software#download).
+1. Start by installing the Arduino software on your computer, which you can download for free from [arduino.cc/en/Main/Software](https://arduino.cc/en/Main/Software#download).
 Select the correct version for your computer's operating system.

 Once the software is installed, we have to configure it to communicate with the SpinWheel.

-1. Plug your SpinWheel into your computer with a micro USB cable and flip the switch to the position labeled "USB".
+2. Plug your SpinWheel into your computer with a micro USB cable and flip the switch to the position labeled "USB".

-2. Open the Arduino software.
+3. Open the Arduino software.

-3. Open the `Tools` menu and go to `Port`.
-You will see a list of serial ports on your computer; you need to find the one for the SpinWheel.
+4. Open the `Tools` menu and go to `Port`.
+You will see a list of serial ports on your computer; select the port that corresponds to the SpinWheel.

     If there are multiple ports and you are unsure which one to use, simply unplug the SpinWheel and see which serial port disappears when you do so.
 This port corresponds to your SpinWheel's serial port.
 If you do not see a port appear/disappear, you may need to try a different micro USB cable.
-We have more hints about this in our [Troubleshooting guide](/troubleshoot).
+We have more tips about this in our [Troubleshooting guide](/troubleshoot).

-4. Go back to the Tools menu and select `Tools → Board`.
+5. Go back to the Tools menu and select `Tools → Board`.
 Select Arduino Leonardo as the board (a.k.a. processor), so that the software knows which <span class="footnote">“dialect” <span>Computer languages have dialects just like human languages!</span></span> to use to talk to the SpinWheel.

 ![Use `Tools → Port` and `Tools → Board` to pick the port corresponding to the SpinWheel and the "Leonardo" board type. <a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/quickstart/port_and_board_screenshot.png "Use `Tools→ Port` and `Tools→ Board` to change the settings on the Arduino software.")